Flight-Free-UK/flight_free_uk_website/source/posts/2021-podcast-series-eco-anxiety.html.markdown

 Eco anxiety is linked to your physical health, and you get more oxygen when you are outside, so it just feels so much better.

+> "Eco anxiety is linked to your physical health, and you get more oxygen when you are outside, so it just feels so much better."

 ### Flight Free UK

 So when did you first come across the term eco anxiety?
 What does it mean to you?

 ### Hemlata

-Two summers ago, I did not know that much about the environment, and I was attending webinars with Action for Conservation \[https://www.actionforconservation.org].
+Two summers ago, I did not know that much about the environment, and I was attending webinars with [Action for Conservation](https://www.actionforconservation.org).
 They introduced me to this concept.
 As a young person, when you feel emotions so strongly, it’s hard not to feel overwhelmed and feel really distressed.

 ### Flight Free UK